Choosing a driver model for developing a USB client driver

 Writing a driver that is customized to the device's requirements is the most flexible way to provide access to a USB device.
 However, implementing a driver requires a lot of work.
 The driver must perform complex tasks, such as driver initialization when new devices are detected, power management, I/O operations, surprise removal, state management, and cleanup when the device is removed.
 Before you choose to write a driver, ask the following questions:

 - If you write a USB client driver, which driver model is best?

 You might not need to write a driver if:

 - Your device belongs to a USB device class that is supported by Microsoft.

 In that case, the corresponding class driver is loaded as the device driver.
-For a list of device classes for which Windows includes an inbox driver, see Drivers for the Supported USB Device Classes.
+For a list of device classes for which Windows includes an inbox driver, see USB device class drivers included in Windows.